Master of Arts in Education

 - Electives: six semester hours in courses approved for graduate credit

-The M.Ed. in Reading Education prepares teachers, instructional coaches, and other professionals to become specialists and leaders in K-12 literacy education.
-The plan of study follows State Board of Educator Certification guidelines for the All-Levels Reading Specialist Certificate as well as preparation for the Master Reading Teacher (MRT) certification.
+The M.Ed. in Literacy Education prepares teachers, instructional coaches, and other professionals to become specialists and leaders in K-12 literacy education.
+The plan of study follows State Board of Educator Certification guidelines for the All-Levels Reading Specialist Certificate.
 The program includes the following:

 - Professional Development: TED 5300, 5301, 5302, and 5304